top of page

 Interoception: The Pathway Back to Inner Wisdom

 Being able to feel sensations in our bodies is simply a practice that can lead to profound insights.
-The more we practice, the more sensitive and attuned we become to what is being communicated.
+The more we practice, the more sensitive and attuned we become to what is being communicated for more health, aliveness and liberation.

 As interoceptive awareness develops, you may begin to notice subtle sensations that you've never felt before.
 Start to notice when you feel:

-There is a whole world of insight and infinite awareness waiting to be heard inside your body.
-This is the body’s intelligence - your innate wisdom sharing what's up or down.
+There is a whole world of insight and infinite awareness waiting to be felt inside your body.
+This is the body’s intelligence - your innate wisdom sharing which way the winds are blowing.

 Feeling Activation in Your Nervous System